- Technical Support

 Jackson ImmunoResearch Mouse Monoclonal Anti-Human IgE antibodies are the latest addition to our suite of products suitable for diagnostics research and development.
 Specific for Human IgE antibodies, they complement our existing Anti-Human IgG, IgM, and IgA antibodies.
 Anti-Human IgE is available conjugated to a select range of reporter molecules, including Alkaline Phosphatase and Biotin enabling excellent sensitivity.

-Jackson ImmunoResearch Anti-Human IgE is a mouse-derived monoclonal antibody with reactivity to human E class immunoglobulins and is epsilon (ε) chain specific.
+Jackson ImmunoResearch Anti-Human IgE antibodies are available in two different clones ( ME.114 and 10A10) and are both mouse-derived monoclonal antibodies with reactivity to human E class immunoglobulins and are epsilon (ε) chain specific.

-Jackson ImmunoResearch Anti-Human IgE epsilon (ε) chain specific and has been tested by ELISA and shows minimal cross-reactivity to human IgG, IgM, or IgA.
-Figure 1 is a Western blot that demonstrates the specificity of Jackson ImmunoResearch Anti-Human IgE showing no detection of other immunoglobulin classes.
+Jackson ImmunoResearch Anti-Human IgE epsilon (ε) chain specific antibodies have been tested by ELISA and show minimal cross-reactivity to human IgG, IgM, or IgA.
+Figure 1 is a Western blot that demonstrates the specificity of Jackson ImmunoResearch Anti-Human IgE antibodies (clones ME.114 and 10A10), showing no detection of other immunoglobulin classes.
 We have not tested if this antibody will detect immunoglobulins from other species.

-Jackson ImmunoResearch Anti-Human IgE can be used to detect human IgE from various sources with excellent sensitivity.
-Figure 3 demonstrates the sensitivity of Jackson ImmunoResearch Anti-Human IgE when used in an indirect ELISA, showing its ability to detect IgE coating the wells at two different concentrations.
-Figure 4 demonstrates the sensitivity of Jackson ImmunoResearch Anti-Human IgE when used in an indirect ELISA to detect IgE purified from different myeloma and plasma sources.
+Jackson ImmunoResearch Anti-Human IgE antibodies can be used to detect human IgE from various sources with excellent sensitivity.
+Figure 3 demonstrates the sensitivity of Jackson ImmunoResearch Anti-Human IgE (clone number ME.114) when used in an indirect ELISA, showing its ability to detect IgE coating the wells at two different concentrations.
+Figure 4 demonstrates the sensitivity of Jackson ImmunoResearch Anti-Human IgE (clone number ME.114) when used in an indirect ELISA to detect IgE purified from different myeloma and plasma sources.

 Jackson ImmunoResearch Anti-Human IgE offers excellent sensitivity when used in a sandwich ELISA with its capture partner antibody.
-We recommend using two different monoclonal antibodies for capture and detection.
-In this format, use an unconjugated Anti-Human IgE as your coating antibody before blocking with Bovine Serum Albumin (IgG-Free, Protease-Free 001-000-161).
+Two different monoclonal antibodies may be used in a pair for capture and detection.
+In this format, use unconjugated Anti-Human IgE (clone 10A10 209-002-244) as your coating antibody before blocking with Bovine Serum Albumin (IgG-Free, Protease-Free 001-000-161).
 Following washing, incubate with your diluted sample.
 For the detection step, use a conjugated Anti-Human IgE antibody, such as Alkaline Phosphatase Anti-Human IgE (209-052-241) or Peroxidase Anti-Human IgE (209-032-241), followed by the appropriate substrate or visualization technique.
 Figure 5 illustrates the application of the direct sandwich assay to validate the quantification of total IgE from patient samples using unconjugated Anti-Human IgE in partnership with an alkaline phosphatase conjugated detection antibody.
 Total IgE (kIU/l) in patient samples used in this experiment were previously measured by the Roche Cobas Total IgE assay.
 These results are displayed on the x-axis of Figure 5.

 The dilution factors suggested in the following table are presented as ranges because the optimal dilution is a function of many factors, such as antigen density, permeability, etc. The optimal working dilution should be determined empirically for each application.